 - Predictable Performance

-Great care should be taken so that the TIC arrangement is not considered a joint venture or partnership.
-A partnership interest is specifically excluded from tax deferral treatment under IRC Section 1031.
-An investor considering any TIC program should have their tax/legal advisors thoroughly review the proposed ownership arrangement to assess whether or not the structure will likely meet the requirements of Section 1031.
+Great care should be taken so that the DST or TIC arrangement is not considered a joint venture or partnership.
+A partnership interest is specifically excluded from tax deferral treatment under Section 1031.
+An investor considering any DST or TIC fractional ownership program should have their tax/legal advisors thoroughly review the proposed ownership arrangement to assess whether or not the structure will likely meet the requirements of Section 1031.
 In addition, the fractional ownership investment itself, which is generally outlined in a Private Placement Memorandum (PPM), should be studied to assess the specific fractional ownership offering.
 And, finally, the sponsor backing the DST or TIC should be evaluated according to their track record, experience, finances, and other issues.